ayberkkabaoglu/RecipeFinder/README.md

 ## 🚀 Features
 **Search Recipes:** Search for recipes by ingredients.

-**Recipe Details:** View detailed instructions, ingredients, and nutritional information for each recipe.
+**Recipe Details:** For each recipe, view cooking videos, cuisine origin (e.g., Italian, Mexican), and nutritional information.

 **Save Recipes:** Save your favorite recipes for easy access later.